We respond with new considerations of divinity

-Our God is personal; attuned to our ways.
+Our Gods are personal; attuned to our ways.

-Religions assemble like versions of divinity into a common theme.
+Religions condense versions of divinity into a common theme,

 in their mutual blindness.

-yet guides us, lures us, to the path of our desire.
+yet guide us, lure us, to the path of our desire.

 Maybe to follow the way that Jesus laid down for us,